ember-learn/ember-blog/source/2019-12-26-countdown-to-the-new-year-ember-cli-update.md

 ember-cli-update was created to update those kinds of files along with package.json changes for you.
 It can also run codemods against your newly installed versions.

-A new feature is on its way where it can maintain any blueprint, not just the official Ember blueprint.
+A new feature is on its way where it can maintain any blueprint, not only the official Ember blueprint.
-The idea is that you can make one blueprint for your organization, and keep your projects up-to-date just like ember-cli-update does today.
+The idea is that you can make one blueprint for your organization, and keep your projects up-to-date like ember-cli-update does today.
 You could also keep default blueprints that ship with addons (ember-cli-mirage, ember-cli-deploy, etc) up-to-date in the same way.
 [RFC here](https://github.com/emberjs/rfcs/pull/477).